rust-lang/unsafe-code-guidelines/reference/src/layout/unions.md

 ### Layout of individual union fields

-When laying out an `union`, the compiler has to decide how the fields of the union are arranged.
+The main degree of freedom the compiler has when computing the layout of a union is to determine the offset of the fields.
 Union fields are laid out by the compiler "on top" of each other, that is, the bytes of one field might overlap with the bytes of another field - as opposed to, e.g., `struct`s, where the fields are laid out "next to" each other, such that the bytes of one field never overlap with the bytes of another field.
 This can be visualized as follows:

 ```rust,ignore
 [ P P [field0_ty] P P P P ]